User can easily apply an unusable interface configuration after restore

 - press save

-#3 Updated by Nate Cartwright almost 2 years ago
+#3 Updated by Nate Cartwright about 2 years ago

 This is exasperated by the fact that in previous versions of pfSense when you got the "reassign interfaces" page after restoring a configuration file, you could tab over to the VLAN page to re-assign the physical interface for each VLAN.
 Now if you do that you simply lose all access to pfSense and have to hard reboot and get into the console to re-assign interfaces.